Popcore/verisart/README.md

 ```

+Certificate IDs and their time of creation cannot be modified directly.

 Attempting to directly update the certificate ownerID or a transaction status will produce an error.
-Certificates ownershipcan only be updated using transactions.
+Certificates ownership can only be updated using transactions.

 ### Deleting certificates
-Existing certificates can be also deleted.
-Once deleted certificates cannot be recovered.
+Existing certificates can be also removed.
+Once deleted a certificate cannot be recovered.

 Method: DELETE
 Endpoint: /certificates/<the-certificate-id>